 The metro areas with the largest number of clean energy jobs are Minneapolis-St. Paul, St. Cloud, and Duluth.
-Take a look at this interactive map to see where clean energy jobs are located by county, district, and metro area.
+Take a look at this map to see where clean energy jobs are located by county, district, and metro area.

 Who works in clean energy?